str-ucture/CoKLIMAx-II/source_en/rst_jupyter_bibliothek/visualizations/index.rst

 Visualization Options Library
 =============================

-This section of the documentation provides an overview of the various visualization options available in our library.
-Each notebook linked below demonstrates a specific type of plot followed by example on how the visualization can be used for CDS dataset.
+The **Visualization Options Library** is a comprehensive collection of Jupyter notebooks showcasing different techniques for visualizing geospatial and climate data.
+This section of the documentation provides an overview of various visualization methods, helping users effectively interpret and present datasets from the Copernicus Data Store (CDS).

 .. toctree::
   :maxdepth: 1